 4 Failed Emissions Test

 A failed emissions test is another clear sign of a bad O2 sensor.
-As emissions standards become stricter, maintaining your vehicle’s emission control systems is crucial not only for passing inspections but also for protecting the environment.
+As emissions standards become stricter, maintaining your vehicle’s emission control systems is obviously important for passing inspections.

 Why It Happens: